The article was written by Rolf Vernon, local historian, in the 1980. Census data from 1881 onwards has been added at the end of the article.

 In April 1869 Annie, daughter of James and Mary Cargill was baptised at Coddington Methodist Chapel.
 James was the son of William the farmer.
 He must have been only 19 yrs old.
 In March 1871 they had a son James William and he was baptised at Coddington Church.

-In April 1871 was the last census that, under the 100 years rule, is open to public scrutiny [Vernon was writing in 1980, and the 1881 census had not yet been released].
-For some inexplicable reason the Cargills in Coddington are reduced to 1 household and it is neither of those that existed ten years before.
+By the April 1871 census, for some inexplicable reason, the Cargills in Coddington are reduced to a single household and it is neither of those that existed ten years before.
 There is no mention of William and his wife Sarah or of Robert and his wife Hannah, and their daughter, son-in-law and their children; nor do any of them appear in the subsequent registers of baptism, burials or marriages.
 They must have left the village.

 All that remains of the Cargills was one family-